Iampranav009/Practical-portal-backend/RENDER_DEPLOYMENT.md

 1. A GitHub repository with your backend code
 2. A Render account
-3. A MySQL database (can be created on Render or use external service)
+3. A MySQL database (using current Hostinger MySQL)

-## Step 1: Create a MySQL Database on Render
+## Step 1: Deploy the Backend Service

+### Option A: Using render.yaml (Recommended)

 1. Go to your Render dashboard
-2. Click "New +" and select "PostgreSQL" (or MySQL if available)
+2. Click "New +" and select "Blueprint"
-3. Choose "Free" plan
-4. Name your database (e.g., `practical-portal-db`)
-5. Note down the connection details

-## Step 2: Deploy the Backend Service
+3. Connect your GitHub repository
+4. Select the `backend` folder as the root directory
+5. Render will automatically detect and use the `render.yaml` configuration

+### Option B: Manual Configuration

 1. Go to your Render dashboard
 2. Click "New +" and select "Web Service"